deltachat/deltachat-android/store/text.md

 On a two-people chat just send a "Hi!" message and already receive an encrypted reply.
 Your Chat is now end-to-end encrypted.
-End-to-End encryption not only happens between Delta Chat apps but also if messaging with other e-mail apps if they support the Autocrypt Level 1 encryption standard.
-Moreover, Delta Chat offers an experimental "verified group" chat that guarantees end-to-end encryption to be secure against active network or provider attacks.
+End-to-End encryption not only happens between Delta Chat apps but also with other e-mail apps supporting the Autocrypt Level 1 encryption standard.
+Moreover, Delta Chat offers an experimental
+"verified group" chat that guarantees end-to-end encryption to be secure against active network or provider attacks.
 This unique, experimental feature is based on recent usability and cryptographic research and is